socrata-platform/open-source.socrata.com/architecture/index.md

 ### Extending the SODA Server

 One of the primary goals of the SODA Server is to easily be extensible for other secondary or truth stores that people want to add.
-For example, large datasets may want to live on a Hadoop or HBASE cluster.
+For example, large datasets may want to live on a Hadoop or HBase cluster.
 Real-time data may want to have a Cassandra truth store and relax the transactional guarantees (but keep the same APIs).
 Frequently accessed datasets may want to live on a secondary store with all SSD storage.
 Less frequently accessed datasets may want to live on a secondary with big, cheap disks.
-Building out the appropriate architecture will allow the SODA Server to handle these many cases in consistent ways.
+Building out the appropriate architecture will allow the SODA Server to handle these cases in a consistent way.

 In addition, though, there is a more interesting approach we've talked about where we can add functionality as additional secondary stores.
-For example, one interesting operation we would like to see as part of an open data substrate is the ability to keep datasets synchronized across different stores.
-Whatever protocol we decide on for this synchronization could be implemented by a secondary store that can be reliably notified of changes and then create a purpose-built data structures to be able to provide the synchronization APIs.
+For example, one interesting operation we would like to see as part of an open data substrate is the ability to keep datasets synchronized across different stores outside of our datacenter.
+Whichever protocol we decide on for this synchronization could be implemented by a secondary store that can be reliably notified of changes and then create a purpose-built data structures to be able to provide the synchronization APIs.

 ### SODA Server in the Open Data Ecosystem